Vidate/Angular4-AoT-JiT/README.md

-# Angular4-AoT-JiT
-Base project for angular 4 with aot and jit
+# angular 4 base project for development